 Teacher Home - Bookmark It!

 Getting ready for the Next Generation Science Standards?
-This e-Lab meets ALL NGSS science and engineering practices.
+This e-Lab meets ALL NGSS science practices.
 See Standards link in the menu for listing.

-Students begin their research by watching a Cool Science video to understand the context of they project.
-They check the performance of the detectors they have chosen for their study.
-Then they can perform one of three investigations: muon lifetime, muon flux or extended air showers.
-Students can use the project milestones to conduct their research and can record their work and reflect on their progress in their e-Logbook.
+Students begin their investigation by watching a Cool Science video to understand the context of their project.
+They can perform one of four studies: earthquake, frequency band, microseismic and human-induced seismic activity.
+They can use the project milestones to guide their research and can record their work and reflect on their progress in their e-Logbook.
 Students post the results of their studies as online posters.
 The real scientific collaboration follows.
 Students can review the results of other studies online comparing data and analyses.
 Using online tools, they can correspond with other research groups, post comments and questions, prepare summary reports and, in general, participate in the part of scientific research that is often left out of classroom experiments.

 Good Research Questions

 Developing a good research question is one of the most challenging parts of the e-Lab for many students.
 A good research question provides a framework around which students can build a research plan.
 Good research questions are testable.
 "How often do earthquakes happen?" might not be a helpful research question since it doesn't point to a deeper cause-and-effect relationship.
 "Is there a relationship between how often earthquakes happen and where they happen (epicenter)?" is a better question because the researcher will inevitably be faced with cause-and-effect connections as the reserch plan unfolds.
 The LIGO e-Lab provides the opportunity for many good research questions based on earthquakes.

 Before doing the LIGO e-Lab, students should be comfortable with these skills: